top of page

 • Behaviour Support Practitioner

 Ray began his career in the disability sector, working closely with children and young people with neurodivergent needs and behavioural challenges.
-After five years in this field, he transitioned into the Out of Home Care (OOHC) system where he has spent the past five years leading the clinical therapeutic team.
+After five years in this field, he transitioned into the Out of Home Care (OOHC) system where he spent five years leading the clinical therapeutic team.
+Ray joined Edmonds Psychology in 2024 and recently has opened up capacity in a full-time role.

-Ray has extensive experience working with the most vulnerable in our community including sexual abuse survivors, significant trauma histories, high-risk suicidal presentations, aggressive and dysregulated patients and complex mental health presentations.
+Ray has extensive experience working with some of the most vulnerable members of our community, including sexual abuse survivors, individuals with significant trauma histories, high-risk suicidal presentations, people experiencing aggression and emotional dysregulation, and those with complex mental health presentations.

-His approach is deeply person-centred, grounded in the belief that meaningful change comes from meeting individuals where they are and empowering them to find their own motivation for growth.
+His approach is deeply person-centred, grounded in the belief that meaningful change begins with meeting individuals where they are and empowering them to find their own motivation for growth.
+Ray is a trained trauma-informed EMDR clinician and integrates a range of evidence-based therapeutic modalities to support clients in the therapy room.

 Ray is a registered Behaviour Support Practitioner who works holistically with individuals and their support networks to develop tailored, person-centred strategies.
 Ray considers the impact of past experiences and the functional drivers behind complex behaviours, with a strong focus on building positive skills to reduce behaviours of concern.